ckuelker/quick-guide-en-us/Dev/HPC/iperf.md

 ---

 The [iperf] tool can be used to measure network performance.
 The current version is [iperf3].
-[Iperf] is a cross platform tool for active measurements of the maximum achievable bandwidth on IP network protocols [TCP], [UDP] and [SCTP] with IPv4 and IPv6. [iperf3] is a new implementation from scratch, with the goal of a smaller, simpler code base, and a library version of the functionality that can be used in other programs.
+Iperf is a cross-platform tool for active measurements of the maximum achievable bandwidth on the IP network protocols [TCP], [UDP] and [SCTP] with IPv4 and IPv6. iperf3 is a new implementation from scratch, aiming for a smaller, simpler code base and a library version of the functionality that can be used in other programs.

 ## Features

 TCP and SCTP            | UDP
 ----------------------- | ----------------------
-Bandwidth measurement   | creation of dedicated bandwidth streams Report MSS/MTU size     | measure package loss
+Bandwidth measurement   | Creation of dedicated bandwidth streams Report MSS/MTU size     | Measure package loss
-Observe MSS/MTU size    | measure delay jitter
+Observe MSS/MTU size    | Measure delay jitter
-Support TCP window size | use multicast
+Support TCP window size | Use multicast

-[iperf3] and specially [iperf3.1] has additional features compared to [iperf2].
-However the following features are not available:
+[iperf3] and especially [iperf3.1] have additional features compared to [iperf2].
+The following features are not available:

 - -d/-r: Bidirectional testing
 - -I: Data transmitted from stdin